Reform analysis

 - Service-agreement terms covering co-tenant conflict, vacancies and visitors

-It's tempting to wait for the final wording.
-Don't.
-The four standards and their intent are settled, and the evidence they call for — policies, training records, separated agreements, incident logs — won't change between draft and final.
-Every one of those takes weeks to stand up properly, so the draft is your head start, not a reason to pause.
+The standards are live, so the evidence they call for — policies, training records, separated agreements, incident logs — is what an auditor can ask for today.
+Every one of those takes weeks to stand up properly, so the priority is closing the gaps before your certification audit, not waiting.

 - Write the four policies now: supported decision-making, safeguarding, practice governance, conflict of interest.